 This breed is better suited to living in a house as they do tend to sound the alarm in response to unfamiliar noises, which might be unpopular in an apartment setting.

-Aside from giving consideration to this trait, they do not require a lot of space, although a yard is always useful for play and other obvious necessities.
+Aside from giving consideration to this trait, they do not require a lot of space, although a yard is always the ideal for play and other obvious necessities.

 This little dog does not like rough play and is more suited to families with older children who are very considerate of pets and gentle with them.